jvanbockryck/nem-catapult-metadata-proposal/README.md

 Additionally, the responsible persons behind LocalWind could also register/proof their identity this way and a link to their identity could then be added to the Verifiable Claim of the company.

 ### Metadata for the oracle and e-token mosaics
-The "localwind.electricity" mosaic should bear additional metadata to make it usefull for oracle purposes.
+The "localwind.electricity" mosaic should bear additional metadata to make it useful for oracle purposes.
 We propose the following metadata property in the NEM namespace for this purpose:
 > **"nem:isOracleMosaic"** (or "nem:isOracle")

 The "localwind.electricity" mosaic should also contain metadata about the electricity generator and the data it produces at a certain time.

 LocalWind should then register their metadata-prefix which they name "lwe".
 These are the "lwe" metadata properties:
->* **"lwe:generatorDID"**: Identifier of the electricty generator that created the data.
+>* **"lwe:generatorDID"**: Identifier of the electricity generator that created the data.
 > * **"lwe:producedElectricity"**: The produced electricity
 >* **"lwe:generatorEventTime"**: The dateTime the electricity generator recorded the produced electricity.